 Get Involved in Diverse Student Interest Groups

-To ensure that OHSU recruits and retains diverse students, faculty and staff, efforts must be intentional and focused.
-The Center for Diversity and Inclusion works with OHSU schools, academic programs and units to provide support for all students.
+To ensure that OHSU recruits and retains diverse students, faculty, and staff, efforts must be intentional and focused.
+The Center for Diversity and Inclusion works with OHSU schools, academic programs, and units to support all students.
 OHSU is home to local chapters of distinguished national student organizations and other diverse student interest groups.
-Here's a quick list of campus groups.
+See all student interest groups with student central here.

 The mission of the Alliance for Visible Diversity in Science (AVDS) is to increase visible diversity within graduate programs at OHSU.
 The group focuses on recruiting, retaining and supporting graduate students, postdoctoral scholars, staff, and faculty members from underrepresented backgrounds.